mintmcp/agent-security/packages/claude-secret-scan/README.md

 Notes
 - Pre hooks block; post hooks print warnings.
-- Regex detection is best-effort.
-Rotate any real secrets immediately.
 - For plugin marketplace usage and more docs, see the repository.

 Links